MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/social-platform/rich-presence-strings/rich-presence-strings-appendix.md

 # Rich Presence appendix

-## Data Platform
+## Data platform

-The basics of the data platform are part of the Entertainment as a Service initiative.
+The basics of the Data platform are part of the "Entertainment as a Service" initiative.
 The idea is that everything in a game can be described as events, with attributes associated with those events.

-Developers can configure statistics and state values important to the game's experience in the service.
+You can configure statistics and state values that are important to the game's experience in the service.

-Some example statistics are:
+Example statistics:
 -   Number of kills
 -   Number of side quests completed
 -   Number of coins collected
 -   Number of miles driven

-Some example state data are:
+Example state data:
 -   Current map
 -   Current X, Y, Z coordinates
 -   Current weapon